7 Things You Need to Know When Choosing a Data Center Partner

 • Are the certifications current and renewed regularly?

-We take a multifaceted approach to ensure we are providing the quality of service that customers expect from a leading data center provider.
-IBX site architecture incorporates design redundancy for critical infrastructure, complemented by proven operational andmaintenance practices.
-Regular audits by independent accredited bodies are conducted to ensure our infrastructure certifications and our own Standard Operating Procedures (SOPs) are maintained.
-This requires strict compliance with regulatory, legal and best practice responsibilities required of a leading data center provider.
+We take a multifaceted approach to ensure we provide the quality of service that customers expect from a leading data center provider.
+The IBX site architecture incorporates design redundancy for critical infrastructure, complemented by proven operational and maintenance practices.
+We work with independent accredited bodies to perform regular audits to ensure our infrastructure certifications and our own standard operating procedures (SOPs) are maintained.
+This requires strict compliance with the regulatory, legal and best practice responsibilities required of a leading data center provider.
 As a result, our IBX data centers have an industry-leading track record of 99.9999% average global uptime.

 6. Support, services and monitoring

-Once you have selected a data center partner, you may need help with the installation, implementation or migration of your equipment and IT services.
-And, once you’ve deployed your IT infrastructure, you will need to monitor and maintain it.
-You can’t be on-site to manage all possible alerts and events, so it’s essential to understand what kind of monitoring tools and remote support the data center provides.
+Once you’ve selected a data center partner, you may need help with the installation, implementation or migration of your equipment and IT services.
+And, once you’ve deployed your IT infrastructure, you’ll need to monitor and maintain it.
+You can’t be on-site to manage all possible alerts and events, so it’s essential to understand what kind of monitoring tools and remote support the data center operator provides.
 Areas to cover include:

-• What kind of support is available for my installation and ongoing maintenance and is it available 24/7/365?
+• What kind of support is available for my installation and ongoing maintenance?
+Is support available 24/7/365?

 • What kind of training and technical qualifications/certifications do the site engineers have?